stevapple/tencent-cloud-core/README.md

 .product(name: "TencentCloudAPICore", package: "tencent-cloud-core"),
 ```

-This is available in `v0.1.0` with the name `TencentCloudAPI`.
+This is available from `v0.1.0` with a former name `TencentCloudAPI`.

 For usage instruction, see [How to build a Tencent Cloud API with Swift](docs/build-api.md) (base on `v0.2.0`).

 ## `TencentCloudAPI`

-This module provides a simple model to define and invoke a Tencent Cloud API.
+This module provides pre-defined Tencent Cloud API that users can invoke directly.

 You can add it as a target dependency in `Package.swift` with: